metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 ***

 **Seattle covers if**
 A motivated Russell Wilson coming off a loss cooks twice as hard against San Francisco's regressed defense.
-The Hawks linebackers also need to step up and show off their lateral speed against a 49ers offense that loves to incorporate the entire width of the field in their schemes.
+The Hawks linebackers also need to step up and show off their lateral speed against a 49ers offense that loves to incorporate the entire width of the field in their play concepts.

 **San Francisco covers if**
 Jimmy Garoppalo can cook against Seattle's league-worst pass defense.